bigomics/omicsplayground-doc/modules/mod3_DEGs.rst

 perform the analysis with the ``Predicted target`` setting.
 In the ``Filter samples`` setting users can restrict the analysis to a subset of samples rather than the default choice of all samples.
 The ``Feature set`` setting will by default be set to "all", but users can restrict the calculations only to a specific gene family or, alteratively, they can paste their own selection of genes.
+Once all the settings have been assigned, clicking *Compute* will start the calculation.

 .. figure:: figures_v3/Bio_settings.png